Volunteer Handbook – Program Values and Guidelines

 - Know and observe all regulations and procedures in the school building (i.e. fire drills, accident reporting, lunch and coffee privileges, student restroom and drink privileges, inclement weather procedures).

 - Respect confidentiality with relationship to the school.
 Ensure that a child’s work and behavior in school are held in confidence.
-If your volunteer role involves contact with Seattle Public Schools families, the same confidentiality expectations apply.
+If your volunteer role involves contact with SPS families, the same confidentiality expectations apply.

 - Do not take or post photos or share descriptions of students on personal websites or social media accounts.
 Exception: volunteer is the student’s parent/guardian.